Morfuse-MMDC/MO-IT101-Group3/README.md

 ```

-5. Replace `YOUR_USERNAME` with your GitHub username, and `REPOSITORY_NAME` with the name of the repository.

-6. After cloning the repository, you'll have a local copy of the code that you can build through an IDE.
+5. After cloning the repository, you'll have a local copy of the code that you can build through an IDE.

 ## <a name="instructions"></a>Instructions for the Google Drive Link